American Rescue Plan (ARP/HEERF III Grant)

-The CRRSAA/HEERF II Act provides money to colleges and universities for emergency student grants.
-The purpose of the money is to award emergency financial aid grants to students for specific expenses that are a direct result of the disruption of campus operations due to the coronavirus.
+The ARP/HEERF III Act provides money to colleges and universities for emergency student grants.
+The purpose of the money is to award emergency financial aid grants to students for specific expenses that are a direct result of the disruption of campos operations due to the coronavirus.

 FAQ’s for Student Funding